mdsol/hale/tutorial.md

 In this emendation of the document, you'll note that we define a new reference object, `order_properties`, in the `_meta` section of the document.
 Once you define it, you can use `order_properties` throughout the document with the `_ref` tag.
 This `order_properties` tag always takes a list of tags which are interpreted from first to last item.
 These list tags instruct the client to replace that "_ref" tag with the listed properties.

 ## target
 Now that the document is a little more terse, there is one other thing to consider.
 The `drink_type` element contains a menu.
 It may be out of the server's scope to know what that menu is and the menu may change.
-Therefore, instead of putting the menu inside the document explicitely, we can just reference an external resource to populate the document.
+Therefore, instead of putting the menu inside the document explicitly, we can just reference an external resource to populate the document.

 In the following rendering, we'll change `order_properties` to use a `_ref` object and get the list of menu items: